(Taken from albertanf.org)

 Café–au-lait Spots

 Light brown flat spots on the skins, variable in shape and size.
-Six or more spots at least ¼ inch in diameter in children and ¾ inch in diameter in adults is usually a sign of NF.
+Six or more spots of at least 1/4 of an inch in diameter on a child and 3/4 of an inch in diameter on an adult is a symptom of NF.

 CAT Scan (Computer Axial Tomography)